Selling Data to an Agent with Endogenous Information: Optimal Mechanisms

 \propnoacquisition* \begin{proof} Let $\mech$ be the mechanism that reveals full information if $\phi(\type)\geq 0$ and reveals no information if $\phi(\type) < 0$.
 When $|\experiments| = 1$, for any type $\type$ and any posterior $\posterior$, we have that $\expect[\hat{\posterior}\sim \experiment_{\type,\posterior}\given\posterior]{ \val(\hat{\posterior})} = \val(\posterior)$, and hence the integral constraint simplifies to

-Note that this is equivalent to the condition that $\expect[\posterior\sim\alloc(\type)\given\prior]{\val(\posterior)}$ is non-decreasing in $\type$.
-Moreover, similar to \citet{myerson1981optimal}, the individual rational constraint simplifies to the case that the utility of the lowest type $\underline{\type}$ is at least her outside option.
-Thus the problem of revenue maximization simplifies to
+Note that this is equivalent to the condition that $\expect[\posterior\sim\alloc(\type)\given\prior]{\val(\posterior)}$ is nondecreasing in $\type$.
+Moreover, similar to \citet*{myerson1981optimal}, the individual rationality constraint simplifies to the case in which the utility of the lowest type $\underline{\type}$ is at least her outside option.
+Thus, the problem of revenue maximization simplifies to

-Note that $\expect[\posterior\sim\alloc(\type)\given\prior]{\val(\posterior)}$ is maximized by revealing full information, and minimized by revealing no information.
-By \citet{myerson1981optimal}, it is easy to verify that the allocation rule of mechanism $\mech$ maximizes the expected virtual surplus, and hence mechanism $\mech$ is the revenue optimal mechanism. \end{proof}
+Note that $\expect[\posterior\sim\alloc(\type)\given\prior]{\val(\posterior)}$ is maximized by revealing full information and minimized by revealing no information.
+By \citet*{myerson1981optimal}, it is easy to verify that the allocation rule of mechanism $\mech$ maximizes the expected virtual surplus, and hence mechanism $\mech$ is the revenue-optimal mechanism. \end{proof}

-\thmoptseparable* \begin{proof}[Proof of \cref{thm:optimal separable}] We first show that allocation rule $\hat{\alloc}$ combined with $\Util(\underline{\type}) = \V(\prior, \experiments, \underline{\type})$ can be implemented as an incentive compatible and individual rational mechanism.
+\thmoptlinear* \begin{proof}[Proof of \cref{thm:optimal linear}] We first show that allocation rule $\hat{\alloc}$ combined with $\Util(\underline{\type}) = \V(\prior, \experiments, \underline{\type})$ can be implemented as an incentive compatible and individually rational mechanism.
 One way to prove this is to verify the constraints specified in \cref{lem:incentive}.
-However, directly verifying the incentive constraints in \cref{lem:incentive} for allocation $\hat{\alloc}$ might be challenging as we impose little structure on the information costs.\footnote{Without additional structures on the costs, it is hard to characterize the optimal strategy $\experiment_{\type,\posterior}$ given any type $\type$ and posterior $\posterior$. } Thus we adopt an alternative approach by explicitly constructing an incentive compatible and individual rational mechanism $\widehat{\mech}$.
-Then we show that the constructed mechanism has allocation $\hat{\alloc}$ and utility for the lowest type $\Util(\underline{\type}) = \V(\prior, \experiments, \underline{\type})$.
+However, directly verifying the incentive constraints in \cref{lem:incentive} for allocation $\hat{\alloc}$ might be challenging because we impose little structure on the information costs.\footnote{Without additional structures on the costs, it is difficult to characterize the optimal strategy $\experiment_{\type,\posterior}$ given any type $\type$ and posterior $\posterior$. } Thus, we adopt an alternative approach by explicitly constructing an incentive compatible and individually rational mechanism $\widehat{\mech}$.
+Then, we show that the constructed mechanism has allocation $\hat{\alloc}$ and utility for the lowest type $\Util(\underline{\type}) = \V(\prior, \experiments, \underline{\type})$.

-First consider a mechanism $\mech'$ that post a deterministic price $p$ for revealing full information.
-The price $p$ is chosen such that the agent purchases information from the seller if and only if $\type \geq \monopt$.
-Note that given mechanism $\mech'$, for agent with type $\type < \monopt$, she will choose not to participate the auction, and then subsequently conduct experiment
+First, consider a mechanism $\mech'$ that posts a deterministic price $p$ for revealing full information.
+Price $p$ is chosen such that the agent purchases information from the seller if and only if $\type \geq \monopt$.
+Note that given mechanism $\mech'$, for an agent with type $\type < \monopt$, she will choose not to participate the auction and subsequently conduct experiment